 Consolidated data within this report covers the reporting year 2013, unless otherwise noted.
 Readers should take note of the following changes and limitations to the scope and boundaries of the reporting:

 • Safety performance data covers all Yara employees and contractors’ employees working for Yara.

 • Sick leave covers employees at Yara’s production sites.

-• Lifeco has not been included in labor data due to challenges following the plant shutdown due to the civil war in 2011.
+• Lifeco has not been included in labor data due to challenges following the plant shutdown due to civil unrest and consequent plant shutdown

 • Employee data was taken from the HRIS system.